SimpleSurveyProject/SimpleSurvey-Documentation/Software Requirements Specification.md

 ### 3.2 Usability
 We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the app.
-Though an FAQ document will be available, it should not be necessary to use it.

 #### 3.2.1 No training time needed
 Our goal is that a user opens the Web-Application and is able to use all features without any explanation or help.